Board of Trustees

 Melanie spent six years as Executive Director, Board and Committee Member at the Financial Reporting Council (FRC), where she worked on corporate governance and stewardship, reporting, and ethical and technical audit and actuarial standards.
 She held non-executive roles at the International Financial Reporting Standards Foundation, the Committee of European Auditing Oversight Bodies, the International Forum of Independent Audit Regulators and the Lord Mayor of London's programme, The Business of Trust.

-Melanie has experience as a non-profit non-executive in the UK and US, and is building a non-executive portfolio, chairing audit and risk committee, in the UK insurance sector.
-Most recently she has become an audit non-executive at KPMG UK, providing challenge and support to its audit practice in the public interest.
+Melanie has experience as a non-profit non-executive in the UK and US, and is an independent non-executive in the insurance sector, chairing the risk committee at OneFamily and the audit and remuneration committees at Talbot Underwriting.
+She is an audit non-executive at KPMG UK, providing challenge and support to its audit practice in the public interest.

 Melanie is married with three adult children.
 She is a sports fan and loves to travel.